Nuclear Battery Nickel-63 A New Invention

 4. Emergency and Backup Power:

-Critical Infrastructure: In critical infrastructure, such as communication towers or emergency systems, where reliable and long-lasting power is required, Nickel-63 nuclear batteries can serve as backup power sources, during outages. or ensure continuous operation in remote.
-Areas
+Critical Infrastructure: In critical infrastructure, such as communication towers or emergency systems, where reliable and long-lasting power is required, Nickel-63 nuclear batteries can serve as backup power sources, during outages. or ensure continuous operation in remote Areas

 Environmental and Safety Considerations